RobMeades/DMUClass116/README.md

 I printed the chassis sides in 0.05 mm ultimate resolution and the rest in 0.2 mm fast resolution.

 ## body_motor_open_second_section_*.blend
 These files contain the five sections of the motor open second body.
 Number 1 is at the front, attached to the cab, number 5 at the back.
 Each section should be printed rotated by 90 degress on the X-axis, so that the rear-most end of the section is resting on the heat plate and the corridor rises vertically upwards.
-As with the cab front, all the required supports have been added manually (the bar-like cylinders), no need to add any in your slicer programme.
+As with the cab front, all the required supports have been added manually (the bar-like cylinders), no need to add any in your slicer programme; use a long-nosed pliers to break the supports away from the finished print.

 ![Body](pics_for_readme/body_1.jpg)
 ![Body on heat plate](pics_for_readme/body_2.jpg)